How To: Easy Homemade Magnesium Spray Recipe

 It is widely accepted that magnesium is an essential mineral often lacking in our modern diets.

-Magnesium can be replenished not only through food or supplements but also via the skin (according to some sources).
+Magnesium can be replenished not only through food or supplements but also via the skin (according to some sources, but it is debated).

-This homemade magnesium spray recipe offers a natural, inexpensive, and potentially effective way to support your body’s needs without unnecessary additives or the complexity of extensive ingredient lists.
-Control the fabrication, control the product—you know exactly what you put in it and how it was stored, etc.
+This homemade magnesium spray recipe offers a natural, inexpensive, and potentially effective way to support your body’s needs without forking out funds on unnecessary additives or the complexity of extensive ingredient lists.

 Benefits of a Homemade Magnesium Spray